JCalmCrasher/number-js-formatter/README.md

 ## Limitations

 - Doesn't support quadrillions numbers
-- Locale support comming soon
+- Locale support coming soon

 ## 🔌 Contributing
 Read through our [contributing guidelines](CONTRIBUTING.md) to learn about our submission process, coding rules, and more.